| How lying marketers sold Roe v. Wade to

 terror, something so unutterably diabolic as to be literally unknowable

+to us.
 "This is an evil torn free of its moorings in reason

 and causality, an ordinary secular corruption raised to unimaginable